-- the details of the various stakeholders involved; - the practicalities of the assessment process and annual schedule; - advice on completing the Candidate Feedback Forms; - the role of the log book or examples of professional work in the assessment; - the key differences in assessing the different routes and classes; and - the assessor monitoring process and the restrictions on advising candidates.
+- the details of the various stakeholders involved; - the practicalities of the assessment process and annual schedule; - advice on completing the Candidate Feedback Forms; - the role of Reflective Journal or examples of professional work in the assessment; - the key differences in assessing the different routes and classes; and - the assessor monitoring process and the restrictions on advising candidates.

 The RTPI publishes guidance to support candidates applying for membership.
 Assessors will also need to make use of this when reviewing submissions against requirements.
-In addition to this guidance, the RTPI's webpages contain podcasts and other resources for candidates.
+In addition to this guidance, the RTPI's webpages contain podcasts for candidates, guidance for mentors as well as top tips and advice from successful candidates.
 These can be found at: www.rtpi.org.uk/apc.